mrblightning/docosaurus-scribe/docs/ci-cd-integration/jenkins.md

 Full workflow example, uploading evidence using gensbom and downloading the report using valint.
 In this example the final step is to attach the report and evidence to your pipeline run.

-This example pipeline YAML file does a checkout on a docker image, creates an *SBOM* for it from the loacl repository, creates another *SBOM* from the docker image and, finally, downloads the integrity report from the Scribe backend.
+This example pipeline YAML file does a checkout on a docker image, creates an *SBOM* for it from the local repository, creates another *SBOM* from the docker image and, finally, downloads the integrity report from the Scribe backend.

 ```bash
 pipeline {